swirtSJW/hook-update-deploy-tools/README.md

 ### <a name="vocabulary-terms-load"></a>Load a Term

-Vocabularies can be loaded in a hook_update_N for use in other custom processing.
+A Term can be loaded in a hook_update_N for use in other custom processing.

 By Human Name: